doableware/djongo/docs/using-django-with-mongodb-data-fields/README.md

 ##### Parameters

   * `model_container: Type[models.Model]` The child model class type (not instance) that this array field will contain.
-  * `model_form: Optional[Type[models.forms.ModelForm]]` The child model form class type of the array model.
+  * `model_form_class: Optional[Type[models.forms.ModelForm]]` The child model form class type of the array model.
 All child models inside the array must be of the same type.
 Mixing different types of child models inside the embedded array is not supported.
   * `model_form_kwargs: Optional[dict]` The kwargs (if any) that must be passed to the embedded model form while instantiating it.

 ##### Example